argaputra12/overtime-employee/README.md

 8. Run the command `php artisan serve`
 9. Run the command `npm run dev`

+## Library and Package Used

+- Laravel 11 as the framework
+- Inertia.js as the frontend framework
+- Vue 3 as the frontend library
+- Flowbite as the UI library
+- FontAwesome as the icon library
+- NPM as the package manager
+- Composer as the package manager

 ## Test Account

 For testing the application, you can use the following account: